 The History of Fraser Church, Tottenham

-The situation was looking promising for the widespread congregation until Rev. Ferguson left in the spring of 1832 to serve a church further west in Esquising.
+The situation was looking promising for the widespread congregation until Rev. Ferguson left in the spring of 1832 to serve a church in Esquising (near Milton).
 After his departure, the congregation became divided.
-While many members held to the voluntary principle, believing that a church should not receive money from the state, the Scottish majority in West Gwillimbury voted to leave the expanded congregation and find a minister from the Church of Scotland.
-By joining this established church of Great Britain they would be eligible to receive government money from the clergy reserves to pay for their ministers.
+While many members held to the voluntary principle, believing that a church should not receive money from the state, the Scottish majority in West Gwillimbury believed otherwise, and voted to leave the expanded congregation and find a minister from the Church of Scotland.
+By joining this established church they would be eligible to receive government money from the clergy reserves to pay for their ministers.
 The remaining congregants then held their own meeting, and maintaining their voluntarist principles, voted to stay within the United Synod of Upper Canada.
 Despite this division, the two congregations shared the use of the original meeting house in the Scotch Settlement for a few years.